Dotzyyy/Module5_Django/README.md

 ### Current Problems and Future Updates.

 Maybe not so much an update but I had a problem displaying images when I deployed the website the render or deployed it locally with DEBUG off.
 When I checked the devconsole and debug files it returned a 404 error.
 I tried everything from the reconfiguring the media and static files to changing the urls in the templates.
 I eventually went and decided to creat an AWS account and use the S3 service to host the images externally.
 While it solves the problem now, it would not do for a larger website as the AWS is a paid service.
 The problem occured to me to late in development to ask during the Saturday coding sessions.

+Email reset function has been tempremental, it works locally with debug mode on and off but not always when I deploy to render.
+Gmail is flagging my site as untrusworthy so I have put in a request with google to unblock it.
+Have yet to hear back

 ## How to run the database on render